-If you have another interview coming up, or if you’re still waiting to hear back from somewhere, then you need to use your time particularly wisely.
-You have the benefit of having had an interview, and you need to make the most of your experiences.
+If you have another interview coming up, or if you’re still waiting for any other interview invites, then you need to use your time wisely.
+But now that you’ve already had an interview, you can use this to your advantage and make the most of the experience.

-It’s easy to get caught up in the application and interview process and forget about your A-Levels!
-But you have to remember that receiving an offer is not the final step, and you will not be accepted into medical school unless you achieve the A-Level grades required.
+It can be easy to get caught up in the Med School application process and forget about your A-Levels!
+But you need to remember that even if you receive an offer after interview, this isn’t the final step, because you won’t be accepted into Medical School unless you achieve the A-Level grades required.

 So try to balance your time appropriately and organise your notes early.

 I believe this is the most important piece of advice.
 The application process can be a very stressful experience – perhaps even more stressful than Medical School itself, some would argue!

 However, there are (at least) 3 reasons why you should focus on keeping calm: